DrRoad/ellisp.github.io/_posts/2017-05-21-nzes-sankey.md

    rename(N2 = ID) %>%
    as.data.frame(stringsAsFactors = FALSE) %>%
    mutate(Value = Value / sum(Value) * 100)

-# not sure how .domain([]) works, so have had to set the colours by hand...
-# .domain(["Did not vote", "Green",   "Labour",  "National", "NZ First", "Other",   "Labour  ", "Other  ", "Don\'t know  ", "Green  "])

 pal <- 'd3.scaleOrdinal()
          .range(["#DCDCDC", "#098137", "#d82a20", "#00529F",  "#000000",  "#DCDCDC",